s14321k/Interview-Qusions-markdowns/Angular Interview Questions.md

    - In Angular, feature modules are used to organize related components, directives, and services into cohesive units.
 Feature modules are different from the root module (`AppModule`) and can be created to encapsulate specific features or functionalities of an application.
 Below are different types of feature modules along with examples:

 ### 1. **Basic Feature Module:**
-A basic feature module includes components, directives, and services related to a specific feature.
+A basic feature module includes components, directives, pipes and services related to a specific feature.

    ```typescript
    // basic-feature.module.ts